Your new driveway isn’t perhaps the most glamorous element of your home, but it is certainly the hardest working.

-The typical cost to extend a driveway is between £120 and £180 per m2, including excavation, supply and labour.
+The typical cost to extend a driveway is between £150 and £195 per m2, (costs more than a new drive as you would need to overlay the entire drive to avoid joints) including excavation, supply and labour.
 However, the overall cost will depend on what your driveway is currently made from, as well as your location as labour costs can vary a lot.

 Drainage and planning permission requirements (SUDS)